Viking River Cruises Overview

 Food: You have no doubt read or heard about how food is onboard a Viking Cruise, and we can validate that everything we had was good.
 However, here is something you do not find people describing - the food is only as good as the chef on your ship.
 Don't misunderstand this remark, the chef can make every meal memorable or the chef can make every meal just a formality.
 If you were to take a single river cruise, you might not be aware of the difference, but if you went on several cruises in a row, you will see what we mean.

-Passengers: This is not a "young person" kind of cruise, the majority of our passenger list was 65 years or older, mostly retired, but everyone was very friendly and looking forward to each stop along the way.
+Passengers: This is not a "young person" kind of cruise, the majority of our passenger list was 65 to 70 years or older, mostly retired, but everyone was very friendly and looking forward to each stop along the way.
 This is not a "knock" as we met several very nice people, and enjoyed their company frequently on our cruises.
+Most of these passengers were very experienced travelers, so meeting people and enjoying their perspective is very easy.

 Cocktails: There are two ways you can go, purchase each ala-carte as you go, or look into the Viking Silver Spirits package.
 This package allows you to treat all of your drinks as "all inclusive" and it allows you to choose from an impressive range of premium wines.